-Student's Name Date The Evolution, Cognition, and Behavior (ECB) major area of study is an int Division.
-This concentration is aimed at producing the next generation of evolution-minded researchers in the field of psychology.
-Faculty and graduate students working in this area are focused on discovering the e evolved structure of the human mind.
-All students in this area must also fulfill the Psychology Department's requirements for the Conce ntration in Quantitative Psychology.
-Summary of Requirements Completed: Evolution, Cognition, and Behavio r (NOTE: Minimum of 60 credit hours required for Ph.D.)
-Summary of Requirements completed.
-Evolution, cognition, and behavio (NOTE: William of the create flours required for Phi.b.)
-(Please indicate when the requirement was completed, course number a and grade received, as appropriate.)
-Foundation Courses (all required) PSY 601: Issues in Professional Development and Research PSY 604: Cognition and Emotion OR PSY 605: Cognitive Neuroscience PSY 620: Developmental Psychology OR PSY 622: Cognitive Development PSY 625: Social Psychology Research Methodology, Statistics, and Data (all 3 required; 2 courses mu ist be taken prior to Quals/M.S.
-Thesis) PSY 631: Psychological Statistics, Research Methods and Design PSY 632: Multiple Regression and Multivariate Statistics PSY 633: Structural Equation Modeling or PSY 634: Multilevel Modeling T Electives (9 courses required) PSY 602: Scientific Writing and Grantsmanship PSY 633/634 (course not taken as part of Core) PSY 698: Seminar in Quantitative Psychology EPS 706: Categorical Data Analysis EPS 705: Measurement & Psychometric Theory EPS 707: Item Response Theory EPS 710: Meta-analytic Methods for Research Synthesis BST 630: Longitudinal Data EPH 751: Survival Analysis in Clinical Trials PSY 655: Evolution and Sex BIL 612: Biology Graduate Core I BIL 613: Biology Graduate Core II BIL 620: Evolution BIL 665: Evolution and Development Qualifying Procedures (indicate topic, committee members and date who en passed) Quantitative Concentration (list courses taken as electives in fulfillment of and grades in those courses) of the balance of requirements for the Quantitative Concentration, Teaching Requirement (indicate course, supervisor and semester taught) Decears Montay(a) Research Mentor(s) Primary Mentor: • Other/Additional Mentors: And the second s a' 1' Masters thesis (indicate topic, committee members and date completed; six credits PSY 810 required) Discortation (indicate topic committee members date of present access tance and date of final erall Dissertation (indicate topic, committee members, date of proposal accep tance and date of fillal oral) (12 credits of PSY 830 are required, from 1 to 6 per semester, no more t han 3 of which may be prior to proposal acceptance \ (12 dicard of 131 030 dic required, from 1 to 0 per semester, no more t man 5 of which may be prior to proposal acceptance.
+Student's Name Date Division.
+This concentration graduate students working nd Behavior (ECB) major area of study is an interdisciplinary program within the Psychology Department's Adult in is aimed at producing the next generation of evolution-minded researchers in the field of psychology.
+Faculty and in this area are focused on discovering the evolved structure of the human mind.
+All students in this area must also tement's requirements for the Concentration in Quantitative Psychology.
+Summary of Requiremen Completed: Evolution, Cognition, and Behavior (NOTE: Minimum of 60 credit hours required for Ph.D.)
+(Please indicate when the requirement was completed, course number and grade received, as appropriate.)
+PSY 604: Cognition and En onal Development and Research otion OR PSY 605: Cognitive Neuroscience sychology OR PSY 622: Cognitive Development Research Methodology, 9 PSY 631: Psychological Sta PSY 632: Multiple Regress atistics, and Data (all 3 required; 2 courses must be taken prior to Quals/M.S.
+Thesis) istics, Research Methods and Design on and Multivariate Statistics on Modeling or PSY 634: Multilevel Modeling BST 630: Longitudinal Dat EPH 751: Survival Analysis PSY 655: Evolution and Se BIL 612: Biology Graduate BIL 613: Biology Graduate BIL 620: Evolution BIL 665: Evolution and De Qualifying Procedures (in and Grantsmanship sken as part of Core) sitative Psychology Analysis Psychometric Theory eory thods for Research Synthesis sin Clinical Trials Core I Teaching Requirement (ii dicate course, supervisor and semester taught) Proceedings (2) Research Mentor(s) Primary Mentor: Other/Additional Mentor Masters thesis (indicate t pic, committee members and date completed; six credits PSY 810 required) Dissertation (indicate top c, committee members, date of proposal acceptance and date of final oral) (12 credits of PSY 830 are equired, from 1 to 6 per semester, no more than 3 of which may be prior to proposal acceptance.)